dabaspark/crawl_agent/README.md

 ## Known limitations:

-- Requires a valid sitemap.xml
+- website should not use dynamic javascript or modern framework to be able to generate sitemap.xml
-- JavaScript-rendered content might need extra wait time
+- JavaScript-rendered content might need extra wait time to crawl
 - Large sites might need adjustment of concurrent request limits

 ## How it Works